 The exact data captured can also depend on the type of device, but it is tied to the truck’s onboard engine computer system and may capture the truck’s speed, travel time, whether the brakes were used, whether the steering wheel has been turned, tire pressure, engine oil, and more.

-How the Black Box Helps You
+How the Black Box Helps You After an Accident

 When a commercial truck is involved in a traffic accident, the data that the black box provides can be key in determining what caused or contributed to the crash.
 However, getting ahold of the data can be difficult without legal help, because the trucking company itself possesses the data and is under no obligation to provide it to an accident victim.
 The trucking company may resist doing so without being legally compelled since it could help prove that the driver was responsible for the crash.
 For example, if the driver was speeding, lost control, or failed to brake at a stop, the chances are high that the black box captured this information.